banzai-cicd/banzai/README.md

 full list of Jenkins options
 ```
-@Library('Banzai') _ // pass whatever name you have configured in Jenkins under 'Global Pipeline Libraries'.
+@Library('Banzai') _ // only necessary if configured as a 'Global Pipeline Library'.
 IMPORTANT: the _ is required after @Library.
 banzai {
     throttle = 'my-project'                     // comma-delimited list of throttle categories to apply. (https://github.com/jenkinsci/throttle-concurrent-builds-plugin)
     sshCreds                                    // a list of any ssh creds that may be needed in your pipeline